Skip to content

 Balancing Act: Finding your blood glucose zone and peak fitness zone

-Caution: Delayed Onset Hypoglycemia can occur typically 6 to 12 hours (sometimes 24 hours) after exhaustive exercise, due to replenishment of muscle glycogen stores and enhances insulin sensitivity.
+Caution: Delayed Onset Hypoglycemia can occur 6 to 12 hours (sometimes 24 hours) after exhaustive exercise, due to replenishment of muscle glycogen stores and enhanced insulin sensitivity.
 It is possible to prevent this by:

 • keeping records of your fitness regimen and the effects it has on your body